ongebo/kabedo/conventions/README.md

 ### Footer
 It indicates the action the commit makes the to the relevant Pivotal Tracker story e.g. [Finishes #\<story-id\>].
 In case the commit fixes or resolves an issue, this is where is should be indicated.

-## Pull Requests
+## Pull Requests (PRs)
 Each PR must have a title, a description, and a label.
 ### PR Title
 A short and descriptive message, it should follow the same rules of a commit message header.
 Do not indicate the Pivotal Tracker story ID in the PR title.
 ### PR Description
-It should have four headings:
+It should have the following headings, where applicable:
-* **Task Accomplished:** This is a statement similar to the title of what the PR does.
-Indicate bug fixes, chores, or feature additions in this statement.
+* **Goal to Achieve:** This is a statement similar to the title of what the PR does.
+Indicate bug fixes, chores, or feature additions in this statement in present tense.
 * **Changes to Make:** A listing in present tense of the changes that are to be made to the codebase.
 Think of these as atomic commit messages.
+* **Manual Testing:** The procedure for testing the new change being introduced by the PR.
+If a new feature is being added, describe how it should be manually tested by other developers.
 * **Images/Screenshots:** Where applicable, include these to show what the case was **before** and **after** the change to be made.
 * **Relevant PT Stories:** Hyperlinks to the associated Pivotal Tracker stories.
 The Hyperlink texts should be the IDs of the relevant PT stories.
 ### PR Labels